 Focusing, developed by Eugene Gendlin, PhD, teaches us how to listen to the wisdom of our bodily felt sense of situations.
 The body’s “take” on a situation can give us multiple levels of insight that are not accessible to our regular mental patterns.
 When attempting to address conflict or confusion, the bodily felt sense can tell us what is needed more clearly than our thoughts.

-Using NVC and Focusing in our lives helps us listen for what is needed, rather than reacting in patterned ways.
+Using these practices in our lives helps us listen for what is needed, rather than reacting in patterned ways.
 In El Salvador, we have several projects that are supported by donations from people around the world.
-We also teach classes in Focusing and NVC, online and in person.
+We also teach classes in Focusing and Compassionate Communication, online and in person.

 Focusing El Salvador’s Heazel Martinez (third from left) with workers from the women’s prison.
 We pay Heazel $500 per month to organize Focusing activities in El Salvador.
 Her free workshops to prison employees help them understand the benefits of what we do, and hopefully will lead to paid trainings in the future.
 We need to raise $3,000 towards Heazel’s salary for 2018.

 Many veterans of El Salvador’s Civil War have never had the chance to work through the trauma they experienced.
-Veteran Melba Jiménez is teaching Focusing and NVC to Veteran’s groups:
+Veteran Melba Jiménez is teaching Focusing and Compassionate Communication to veterans’ groups:

 “In this space we are able to let go of what we carry inside.”

 “This has helped liberate us from so much anger.”